Internet-Draft Using EDHOC with CoAP and OSCORE April 2024

 8.2.
 Target Attributes Registry

-IANA is asked to register the following entries in the "Target Attributes" registry within the "CoRE Parameters" registry group, as per [I-D.ietf-core-target-attr].
+IANA is asked to register the following entries in the "Target Attributes" registry [CORE.Target.Attributes] within the "Constrained RESTful Environments (CoRE) Parameters" registry group, as per [I-D.ietf-core-target-attr].
 For all entries, the Change Controller is IETF, and the reference is [RFC-XXXX].

 Table 3: Registrations in Target Attributes Registry